alexwlchan/alexwlchan.net/src/_drafts/bure-valley.md

   color: "#101c75"
 ---

-Last October, I took a day trip to the [Bure Valley Railway][bvrw], a narrow-gauge heritage railway in north Norfolk.
+Last October, I had a day trip to the [Bure Valley Railway][bvrw], a narrow-gauge heritage railway in north Norfolk.
-I came across it quite by chance -- I was driving through Aylsham to get to my B&B, and I happened to see a sign pointing to the railway.
+I came across it quite by chance -- I was driving through Aylsham to get to my B&B, and I spotted a sign pointing to the railway.
-I checked the website for a timetable, bought myself a ticket, and I went for a day of steam trains.
+I checked the website for a timetable, bought myself a ticket, and I set out for a day of steam trains.

-I had a lovely day, and this post has a few of my photos.
+I had a lovely time, and this post has a few of my photos.

 <style>
   /* See https://alexwlchan.net/2022/04/supposedly-simple-image-layout/ */